-Saint Anthony, commonly called ‘of Egypt’, where he retreated to the wilderness.
-He is also known simply as ‘the Abbot’, for his pioneering of that perfected and narrow living out of the imitation of Christ, is known as one the primary founders of monasticism and religious life, particularly in its eremitical, or ‘hermit’, form.
+Saint Anthony is commonly called ‘the Abbot’, or Anthony ‘of Egypt’, where he retreated to the wilderness as a young man to live completely devoted to God and His Christ.
+His eponym as the ‘Abbot’ is given to him as the founder of that perfect and narrow living out of the imitation of Christ now known as monastic life, particularly in its eremitical, or ‘hermit’, form.